Case Study · AI Translation

 Hebrew Translation App That Understands Gender and Context

-A native AI Hebrew translation app that generates gender-aware translations using OpenAI and Gemini models.
-Six gender modes produce grammatically correct Hebrew every time.
-Translation history, saved favorites and cross-device sync through Supabase.
+Baba is a native AI Hebrew translation app that produces gender-aware translations using OpenAI and Gemini models.
+Six gender modes mean it gets the grammar right every time, where ordinary translators get it wrong, and translation history, saved favourites and cross-device sync through Supabase keep everything in one place across iOS and Android.

 Baba translate and model selection screens